Why Do We Sleep with Our Eyes Closed?

-Focus Eyes on One Spot
+Focus on One Spot

 Let Your Thoughts Wander

-The overall goal is to clear your mind, but if you start by trying to think of nothing, you’ll most certainly get distracted and have a flood of images come to mind.
-Instead, allow yourself to daydream about something pleasant, like an upcoming or past vacation.
+The overall goal is to clear your mind.
+So, first, allow yourself to daydream about something pleasant, like an upcoming or past vacation.
 Then, gradually begin to think of nothing, and eventually, you may fall asleep without anyone knowing!

 Napping without Being Noticed

-- Wear sunglasses to disguise closed lids.
+You can wear sunglasses to disguise closed lids.
 They also have the benefit of creating darkness, which can help facilitate sleep.

 Meditating with Your Eyes Open

 Start in a dark, quiet room.
-Find a comfortable, seated position.
-It could be on a chair or on the floor but avoid lying down.
+Find a comfortable, seated position in either a chair on the floor.
+However, avoid lying down.

-Practicing Lucid Dreaming
+Practice Lucid Dreaming

-- Make sure you get enough sleep.
+Make sure you get enough sleep.
 Lucid dreaming occurs during REM sleep.
 The body needs plenty of rest to enter this state.

 Possible Side Effects